 We have suspended this service for the time being, but when it is safe to do so we will be looking for people who can commit to 1 or 2 hours a week on a regular basis to become part of our volunteer “active listening team”.
 Volunteers engage with the service users through conversation, listening for any concerns they may have about their personal well being.
 Specific training is required for this role.
 We run at least 3 training days a year but volunteers usually volunteer in the kitchen or clothing project first.

 Due to the coronavirus, we are unable to schedule any face to face training at the moment, but we are looking to see if training can be done remotely.
 We will publish periodic updates.

 We can offer student placements that are relevant to your course.
 In the past we have taken students of criminology, mental health and occupational therapy.
 While you are helping with volunteer roles, such as those outlined above, we can help with your research into issues around homelessness.

-If you are interested in helping with any of these volunteering opportunities please contact our volunteer coordinator Val Turner on 01905 25027 or by email.
+If you are interested in helping with any of these volunteering opportunities please contact our volunteer coordinator Mariia Lata on 01905 25027 or by email.